Philharmonic Society of Selangor

-The Philharmonic Society of Selangor, also known as the Selangor Philharmonic Society, and nick-named The Phil, is an amateur choral and instrumental group based in Kuala Lumpur, Malaysia, and is one of Malaysia's oldest musical societies.
+The Philharmonic Society of Selangor, also known as the Selangor Philharmonic Society or, colloquially, the Phil, is an amateur choral and instrumental group based in Kuala Lumpur, Malaysia, and is one of Malaysia's oldest musical societies.

 History

-It was started on 15 January 1958 by a group of eleven British expatriates amateur musicians in the card room of the Selangor club with the aim of staging performances and encouraging the arts.
+The society was launched on 15 January 1958 by a group of eleven British expatriates amateur musicians in the card room of the Selangor club with the aim of staging performances and encouraging the arts.
 Its first conductor was Major Leonard Sharp, and its first performance was The Mikado, in July 1958.
 It takes its name from the state that Kuala Lumpur was located in before the Capital Territory was created.

 Originally it was an auditioned choir but in 2009 it began to accept members without audition.
 In the 1980s it began to practise all year long rather than only in preparation for performances.
 For the first 35 years of its existence, it performed only foreign works, but in 1993 it performed its first Asian-origin performance.
 By 2005 it was regularly performing Malaysian works as well as Western ones.